ev3dev-lang-java/ev3dev-lang-java/README.md

 ## Challenges

 * LeJOS Motor control.
 The API for Wheeled robots is fantastic in LeJOS with Busybox.
-I think that the process to replicate the same behaviour will be interesting.
+I think that the process to replicate the same behaviour will be pretty interesting.

 ## Motivation